patrykpilek/php-for-beginners/README.md

   - Static properties and methods
   - Constants: using define and const to create constant values
   - Inheritance: using the extends keyword to reuse code and reduce repetition
+  - Overriding methods and using the parent keyword to call the parent class code
 - [ ] PDO: PHP Data Objects
 - [ ] Authentication Using the Database
 - [ ] Class Autoloading